clux/modul8/docs/api.md

      return "jQuery(function(){"+code+"});"
     }

  Note that the namespace does not actually contain the exported objects from each module, or the data attachments.
  This information is encapsulated in a closure.
 The namespace'd object simply contains the public debug API.
+ It is there if you want to write a simpler prefix than than capital M, 8 all the time, maybe you would like 'QQ' or 'TT'.

  Options can be set by chaining them on `modul8()` using the `set(option, value)` method.
 For example:

     modul8('app.js')
-      .set('namespace', 'BOOM')
+      .set('namespace', 'QQ')
       .set('domloader', domloader_fn)
       .domains().add('app', dir+'/app/client/')
       .compile('./out.js');